 The Kanban system recommends visualization of work.
 It suggests the use of the physical and the digital board.

-The Kanban card is an essential piece on the Kanban board as it represents the work that the team is working on.
+The Kanban cards are essential pieces on the Kanban board as it represents the work that the team is working on.
 These cards will have

 - Due date

 A column in Kanban board represents the work stage, and you can place a WIP (Work in Progress) limit on the column.
 The WIP limit means the maximum number of cards that can stay on that column.

 Since Kanban project management uses a pull-based system, as and when a developer is free, he/she can pull a card from the to-do column to the dev column.

 Kanban Board is an agile project management tool that helps implement Kanban to manage projects for personal and business purposes.
 It is a physical or digital (JIRA) board designed to help teams visualize their work at different stages and processes.
 It also helps represent the stages of work with columns using cards.

 It has columns that represent the status of the work like